 See what your investment property actually returns on the cash you put in.
-This calculator includes loan leverage and capital growth — the things rental yield ignores — to give you a year-1 cash-on-cash return, a total ROI over your holding period, and an annualised return figure you can compare against any other investment.
+Year-1 cash-on-cash, total ROI over the hold period, and an annualised return figure you can compare against any other investment — leverage and capital growth included.

 Property & Finance